Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 FYI: Considering a prepaid plan with no commitments?
 If you sign up for Verizon’s Prepaid Unlimited plan, you’ll pay $50 per month when you bring your own number.

-However, if you choose one of Verizon’s prepaid plans, there are no contracts and you’re charged as you go.
-This is favorable for older adults who might feel uneasy about committing to a long-term cell phone plan.
-Additionally, Verizon offers a No Risk Device Trial, where customers can return devices within 14 days of delivery.
-Customers can return or exchange wireless devices or accessories from Verizon within 30 days.
-Keep in mind: If you cancel a phone line within 30 days of accepting an agreement, you won’t have to pay an early termination fee as long as it’s within the return period.
+However, if you choose one of Verizon’s prepaid plans, there are no contracts.
+You’ll pay as you go.
+This is ideal for older adults who might feel uneasy about committing to a long-term plan.
+Additionally, Verizon offers a No-Risk Device Trial, so customers can return devices within 14 days of delivery.
+You can also return or exchange wireless devices or accessories from Verizon within 30 days.
+Remember that if you cancel a phone line within 30 days of accepting an agreement, you won’t have to pay an early termination fee.

 Warranty

 In general, most Verizon products come with a one-year warranty through the manufacturer.
 Want more protection?
 Consider opting for Verizon Protect, which offers device protection, security, and technical support for your purchase.
-For additional warranty coverage, you can also choose the Verizon Extended Warranty, starting at $5 per month per device.
+You can also choose the Verizon Extended Warranty, starting at $5 per month per device for additional coverage.

 Verizon Senior Phone Plans at a Glance

-While other providers we’ve tested, such as T-Mobile offer multiple senior-specific phone plans, Verizon offers only one senior-specific plan: The Verizon 55+ Unlimited Plan.
+While other providers we’ve tested, such as T-Mobile, offer multiple senior-specific phone plans, Verizon offers only one senior-specific plan: The Verizon 55+ Unlimited plan.
 To qualify, you need to be 55 years of age or older with a billing address in Florida, a Florida ID, and proof of address when signing up.
 If you don’t live in Florida but are still looking for a plan suitable for older adults, there are plenty of other unlimited and prepaid plans to choose from.
+Verizon has evolved its phone phone plan offerings to include excellent perks, 5G coverage, and unlimited talk, text, and data.

 Below, I’ll highlight some of my favorite options for older adults.
 Keep in mind that all of these plans are subject to additional taxes, fees, and a one-time activation fee.